Work, entropy production, and thermodynamics of information under protocol constraints: General framework

-The second condition is that for all $\LL \in \LLL$, the operator $\klopBase$ obeys the following commutativity relation:
+The second condition is that $\klopBase$ obeys the following \emph{commutativity relation} for all $\LL\in\LLL$:

-This condition states that given any initial distribution $p$, the same final distribution is reached regardless of whether $p$ first evolves under $L\in\LLL$ for time $\inftime$ and then undergoes mapping under $\klopBase$, or instead first undergoes mapping under $\klopBase$ and then evolves under $L\in\LLL$ for time $\inftime$.
+In other words, given any initial distribution $p$, the same final distribution is reached regardless of whether $p$ first relaxes under $L$ for time $\inftime$ and then undergoes $\klopBase$, or instead first undergoes $\klopBase$ and then relaxes under $L$ for time $\inftime$.

+Note that the Pythagorean identity in \cref{eq:pyth} concerns only the operator $\klopBase$, while the commutativity relation in \cref{eq:comm0} concerns the relationship between $\klopBase$ and the generators in $\LLL$ (and therefore all of the generators $L(t)$ in the driving protocol, since $L(t)\in\LLL$ at all $t$ by assumption).
+Beyond these two conditions, the operator $\klopBase$ can be arbitrary, and may be linear or nonlinear.
+In the following sections of this paper, will show how to choose $\klopBase$ for various types of constrained protocols.

+Importantly, any $\klopBase$ that satisfies the two conditions above maps any distribution $p$ to a corresponding ``accessible'' distribution $\klop p$, which controls the amount of work that can be extracted from $p$ by a constrained driving protocol.
+To prove this, we first show that for any $\LL\in\LLL$ that obeys \cref{eq:comm0}, the equilibrium distribution $\pi^\LL$ satisfies (\cref{lem:stlem} in \cref{app:theoretical})

-The next result, which is proved in \cref{app:theoretical}, shows that if $\klopBase$ obeys the two conditions stated above for {a given} $\LL$, then the EP rate incurred by distribution $p(t)$ under $\LL$ can be written as the sum of two non-negative terms: the instantaneous contraction of the KL divergence between $p(t)$ and $\klop{p(t)}$, and the EP rate incurred by $\klop{p(t)}$ under $\LL$.
+We also derive the following mathematical result, will be central to much of what follows: if $\klopBase$ obeys \cref{eq:pyth} and \cref{eq:comm0} for some generator $\LL$, then the EP rate incurred by any distribution $p$ under $\LL$ can be written as the sum of two non-negative terms: the EP rate incurred by $\klop{p}$ under $\LL$, and the instantaneous contraction of the KL divergence between $p$ and $\klop{p}$.